Freskoko/inf367a_image2biomass/README.md

 ## Task

+Using a dataset for precision argriculture, the task is to predict pasture biomass from top-view images and some tabular metadata.
+Pasture biomass is defined as dry weight including:

+• Dry_Green_g: Green vegetation other than clover (grams)
+• Dry_Dead_g: Senescent material (grams)
+• Dry_Clover_g: Clover component (grams)
-Predict biomass dry weight (Dry_Green_g, Dry_Dead_g, Dry_Clover_g) from field images and some tabular metadata.
-Two extra targets are derived from these three: GDM_g = Green + Clover, and Dry_Total_g = Green + Dead + Clover.
-The competition score is a weighted R², where Dry_Total_g is weighted 0.5, GDM_g 0.2, and the rest 0.1.
+• GDM_g: Green dry matter, calculated as the sum of green vegetation and clover (grams).
+GDM_g = Green + Clover
+• Dry_Total_g: Total biomass, combining all components (grams).
+Dry_Total_g = Green + Dead + Clover

+The competition score is a weighted R², where Dry_Total_g is weighted 0.5, GDM_g weighted 0.2, and the rest 0.1.

 ## Pipeline